 As of November 8th, construction on the new Hopper Ave Wall is officially underway!
 This new wall is chosen by the neighborhood, for the people, and at no cost to them.
 We are making our way through this journey together -- until the last family is home.

 Have you signed up to receive our newsletter yet?
 Each month, our newsletters include a variety of information about community events, updates on our current projects, advocacy alerts, and much more.
-Click the button below to view our December newsletter!
+Click the button below to view our February newsletter!

 Larkfield Estates and Mark West Estates approached Rebuild Northbay Foundation requesting assistance for approximately one mile of common perimeter fencing.

 Both neighborhoods were decimated in the fires and neither neighborhood has the means to replace the fence.
 This is an unmet need.